The familiar Latin expression “Carpe Diem”, or “Seize the Day” as it translates to in English, is certainly not one just for the young.

 There are almost eight million Australians aged 50 plus today, almost one-third of the total population.
 By 2020, the Australian Bureau of Statistics (ABS) projects that this number will have grown to nearly nine million, or just under half of all Australian adults.

-This large and growing demographic is embracing their lives, liberated by a greater freedom to enjoy life, an aptitude for technology, and an increasing spending power – holding 40 per cent of the nation’s net worth.
+This large and growing demographic is embracing their lives, liberated by greater freedom to enjoy life, an aptitude for technology, and an increased spending power – holding 40 per cent of the nation’s net worth.

 But what do these eight million Australians want?
 What drives them?
 What are they looking for?